10 Dad Pro Tips for Camping With Kids

 By Mark and Shanti Hodges

-KEEN Ambassador Shanti Hodges and her husband Mark live in Portland, OR with their 3-year-old son Mason River.
+KEEN fans Shanti and Mark Hodges live in Portland, OR with their 3-year-old son Mason River.
 They founded Hike it Baby, a non-profit movement dedicated to getting families into nature with their newborn to school age kids.
 Hike it Baby is in 260 cities and has over 120,000 families getting on trails together.

 Shanti: The power of the papa is amazing.
 In my own life my Dad was often the source of adventure and freedom for me.
 While my mom was super cool, my Dad often gave me a bit longer leash so I could roam a little more and test boundaries in my day-to-day life.
 My dad also was the one who took me fishing, camping and rafting.
 He encouraged me to mountain bike and play football.
 He swam next to me when I tried to swim across the lake (it was super far so there was no way it was happening) and he gave me mad props even when I gave up and turned around.

 So when my son was about a year and a half old and my husband announced that he had decided it was time to take Mason on a father-son camp trip, my response was a chuckle followed by a smug, “yeah, right.”
 While Mark has been a hands on dad from day one (and actually changed Mason’s first diaper as I lay recovering in my hospital bed) at that point in our life he had yet to have spent a night alone with our son.
 “No, I’m serious.
 I’m going to take Mason camping for a few days.
 It will be good for us.”